vpus/dota2-win-rate-prediction-v1/README.md

 ### Where to get more training data?
 We rebuilt our Dota2 Data System and now it's under [VArena](https://github.com/fundata-varena).
 It's still in Beta and currently it cannot support the sufficient data.
 It will be online soon.

 On the other hand, if you don't mind old data, we are also planning to host our former training data (includes 100,000,000+ matches before 2017 July) this summer.
 For now you can download [these 599868 matches data](http://usa.vpgame.com/tempo_storm/700_learning_data_2.pickle) to play around.
-This should be enough to make your model to reach a 58+% overall accuracy and 70%+ cross entropy accuracy.
+This should be enough to make your model to reach a 58+% overall accuracy.

 ## Discussion ##
 If you have anything you'd like to discuss.
 Feel free to shoot an email to `gan_bing@vpgame.cn` or `shimakaze@vpesports.com`.